Chapter 1: This Venerable One is Dead

 “We didn’t say we wouldn't save Chu-zongshi…”

 “That’s right, everyone remembers Chu-zongshi’s kindness in their hearts.
 We didn’t forget.
-Xue-gongzi, when you say it like that, you’re making us look like a bunch of ungrateful people.
-I can’t stand for it.”
+Xue-gongzi, you’re really putting a label of ungratefulness on everyone by saying this.
+I won’t stand for it.”

-“But when you think about it, wasn’t Mo Ran also Chu-zongshi’s disciple?” someone said softly.
+“But when you think about it, isn’t Mo Ran also Chu-zongshi’s disciple?” someone said softly.
 “If you ask me, the master should take responsibility for his disciple’s evil deeds.
-As they say, to raise without teaching is the father's fault, and to teach without discipline is the teacher's failing.
+As they say, to raise without teaching is the father's failing, and to teach without discipline is the teacher's failing.
 This whole thing couldn’t be avoided, so what is there to complain about?”

 Now this was definitely going too far.
 Someone barked at once, “What are you saying?!
 Mind your tongue!”
 Then he turned around to appease Xue Meng with an amiable expression, “Xue-gongzi, we don’t have to be in a hurry…”